DeGeneral-wys/alx-low_level_programming/0x00-hello_world/README.md

-This is AlX low level programming floder
+This is alX low level programming floder